-What can Greta Thunberg, the Dalai Lama, and leading climate scientists teach us about how we can halt the climate crisis?
+What can Greta Thunberg, the Dalai Lama, and leading climate scientists teach us about how we can combat the climate crisis?

 We might be inclined to forget 2020 and our summer break entirely.
 But there is value even in memories of stressful events.

 Our 2020 purpose audit: has this year made businesses more or less focussed on purpose beyond profit?

 Has the watershed year of 2020 changed the way individuals and businesses think about their role in the world?

 Why is purpose essential to solving complex community issues, from education to water to public health?

 After the pandemic, how can we build a world that is more equal, more sustainable and more resilient?